hashicorp/packer-plugin-vsphere/docs/README.md

   and uploads it to a vSphere endpoint.

-- [vsphere-template](/docs/post-processors/vsphere-template.mdx) - The Packer vSphere Template post-processor takes an artifact from the vmware-iso builder, built on ESXi (i.e. remote) or an artifact from the [vSphere](/docs/post-processors/vsphere) post-processor, marks the VM as a template, and leaves it in the path of your choice.
+- [vsphere-template](/docs/post-processors/vsphere-template.mdx) - The Packer vSphere Template post-processor takes an artifact from the vmware-iso builder, built on an ESXi host (i.e. remote) or an artifact from the [vSphere](/docs/post-processors/vsphere) post-processor, marks the VM as a template, and leaves it in the path of your choice.